loneverse/KamoaApp_CodingTest/README.md

 ## Usage

 - **UploadStatementScreen**: Guides users to upload their M-Pesa statement.
-- **HowToUploadScreen**: Provides step-by-step instructions on obtaining the statement, includes a file select button and a code input field.
+- **HowToUploadScreen**: Provides step-by-step instructions on obtaining the statement, including a file select button and a code input field.
 - **AcceptPermissionsScreen**: Requests permissions necessary for the app functionality.

 ## Comments

 Each screen is implemented to closely match the provided design, including the text formatting, icons, and buttons.
-The `CustomButton` component should be implemented to handle button presses and navigation between screens.
+The `CustomButton` component is implemented to handle button presses and navigation between screens.

 ## License